What is a Realtor?

 Code of Ethics for Realtors

-Generally, the realtors must carry the duties to their clients, public, and peers in the industry.
-For example, they must always defend and promote the interests of his or her customer, as well as treat honestly all parties in a transaction.
+Generally, the realtors must carry out their duties to clients, the public, and peers in the industry.
+For example, they must always treat honestly all parties in a transaction.
 Furthermore, they should not misrepresent any information to a client or provide false or misleading information.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: